Skip to content

 Aligning with the needs and values of the community

-At the same time, the UW Bothell and UW Tacoma chancellors will also be launching efforts to evaluate the specific safety needs of their campuses and how to meet them while also aligning with the UW’s overall goal of a holistic approach to safety and well-being across the University.
+At the same time, the UW Bothell and UW Tacoma chancellors continue efforts to evaluate the specific safety needs of their campuses and how to meet them while also aligning with the UW’s overall goal of a holistic approach to safety and well-being across the University.